Tenbo in Côte d'Ivoire

 What Are Their Needs?

-The recent war and continuing political uncertainty in Cote d'Ivoire has made a difficult situation for the Loron even worse.
-The few government schools which had been functioning in some of the Loron areas currently do not have appropriate staff or qualified teachers.
+The recent war and continuing political uncertainty in Cote d'Ivoire have made a difficult situation for the Tenbo even worse.
+The few government schools that had been functioning in some of the Tenbo areas currently do not have appropriate staff or qualified teachers.
 Medical facilities are also very limited.
-Drinking-water pumps have recently been installed in a number of new areas, but most Loron still get their water from local swamps and water holes.
+Drinking-water pumps have recently been installed in a number of new areas, but most Tenbo still get their water from local swamps and water holes.
 The potable water situation is only slightly better in Burkina Faso.

 Prayer Points